Intents API

 tx_to_allowlist | string[] | Restrict recipient addresses.
 Empty = any address allowed. |

-tx_max_value_eth | string | Maximum value per transaction in ETH (e.g. "1.0").
+tx_max_value | string | Maximum value per transaction in native major units for the chain family (e.g. "0.01" = 0.01 BTC on Bitcoin, 0.5 ETH on EVM, 2 SOL on Solana).
 Null = no per-tx limit. |

-tx_daily_limit_eth | string | Rolling 24-hour spend limit in ETH.
-Null = no daily limit. |
+tx_daily_limit | string | Rolling 24-hour spend cap in native major units, enforced per chain family (Bitcoin spend does not count against EVM limit).
+Null = no daily limit.
+See Per-chain spend tracking. |

 - curl